Omega Planet Ocean 600m Co-Axial Master Chronometer GMT Review

 - Matte black ceramic dial engraved with Zr02 (zirconium oxide) above the 6 o'clock position

 The strap that comes with this watch is made of deep black rubber with a weave texture and blue stitching to match the blue accents on the case.
-The rubber watch band closes by way of a push button deployant buckle.
+The rubber watchband closes by way of a push-button deployant buckle.
 Omega also manufactures NATO straps which can allow you to create all sorts of looks for your watch.
-These are add-ons which can usually be purchased at Omega's boutiques.
+These are add-ons that can usually be purchased at Omega's boutiques.

 In addition to this stunning blue style which has blue accents on the case, blue stitching on the rubber strap, there are several other styles that come with a rubber strap.
 There is also a higher-end version with 18kt Sedna (rose gold) accents and a leather strap.

 A RED version is model #:

 The RED and BLUE Version called the Emirates Team New Zealand edition is model #:

 Specifications for the various watches in this series below